Harry Farr: Campaign and legal case

 After learning about his execution, Booth and other members of Harry Farr's family began a campaign in 1992 to have him pardoned.
-They had discovered that some documents were being released by the government, and when they got hold of the court martial papers, they learned that Farr had been sent back to the front when he instead appeared to have needed urgent medical treatment.
+They had discovered that some documents were being released by the government and, when they got hold of the court martial papers, they learned that Farr had been sent back to the front when he instead appeared to have needed urgent medical treatment.
 They, and the lawyers supporting Farr's case, believed that he had been suffering from shell shock or another related mental illness like post-traumatic stress disorder at the time of his trial.
 In 1993, the government refused a posthumous pardon for soldiers like Farr who had been shot for crimes including cowardice and desertion.
 However, in 2005 a High Court judge—Justice Stanley Burnton—said he believed that the family may have been incorrectly denied a pardon for Farr.

 The family brought a legal case against the Ministry of Defence in May 2006.
 Gertie Harris, Farr's daughter, was invited to speak to Tom Watson, the Minister for Veteran's Affairs at the Ministry of Defence.
-He was so moved by the story of her father, he committed to finding a solution for the family.
+He was so moved by the story of her father that he committed to finding a solution for the family.

 In August 2006, Harris was notified by the Secretary of State for Defence, Des Browne, that the Armed Forces Bill currently going through parliamentary scrutiny would bring about pardons for WWI soldiers.
 At the time, Harris was 93.
 The Labour MP Andrew MacKinlay, who had been a campaigner for posthumous pardons, said that it was likely that the government recognised they were going to lose the Farr case, and therefore decided to pardon all soldiers who were executed for cowardice, desertion and related crimes.
 An official pardon for 306 WWI soldiers was announced by Browne on 16 August.
 Farr's legal status following his pardon was changed to reflect that he had been a "victim of war".

-Farr's pardon, along with the 305 other men, were not universally welcomed.
-The son of Haig, George Haig, upheld that some of the men were true criminals who "had to be made an example of".
+Farr's pardon, along with that of the 305 other men, was not universally welcomed.
+Haig's son Dawyck commented that some of the men were true criminals who "had to be made an example of".